JonathanSemelak/BESEL/README.md

- smartstep             T !Ignore steep_size and use a gradient based criteria for deciding the step lenght skip                  0 !Number of initial frames ommited for analysis typicalneb            F !Instead of an uncoupled feneb optimization, run a feneb optimization with the NEB force rfromtraj             F !Instead of using AMBER netcdf files (.nc) read fene.traj files (generated with the "extractor" tool) usensteps             F !Use only a certain number of steps from the trajectory files nstepsexternal     5000 !Specifiy how many steps will be used wtemp                 F !Write temperature for the atoms in the Reaction Coordinate Space
+ smartstep             T !Ignore steep_size and use a gradient based criteria for deciding the step lenght skip                  0 !Number of initial frames ommited for analysis typicalneb            F !Instead of an uncoupled feneb optimization, run a feneb optimization with the NEB force usensteps             F !Use only a certain number of steps from the trajectory files nstepsexternal     5000 !Specifiy how many steps will be used wtemp                 F !Write temperature for the atoms in the Reaction Coordinate Space